darkxeno/js-code-test/README.frontend.md

 # Scoring

 ## Mandatory
 - Clean and readable code (3 points)
 - The UI prevents invalid moves (2 points)
 - Functional oriented code (3 points)
 - Proper CSS styling (3 points)
+- Code testing (5 points)

+## Extra points
+- Usage of typescript to define data structures (3 points)
+- Usage of hooks for state management (4 points)
+- The CPU player should be able to tie or win always (5 points)
 - Last player move can be undone / reverted (4 points)
-- The CPU player should be able to tie or win always (5 points)
 - Only changed board elements are rendered (6 points)